3shape/docker-ci/README.md

 # docker-ci

-PowerShell Core script to build and test Docker images.
+PowerShell Core module to build and test Docker images.
 The module comes with CmdLets to perform the most commonly used tasks with regards to building docker images:

 - Build